| You are here: Home: BCU 5|2002: Eleftherios P Mamounas, MD

 a reference or central laboratory perform the IHC assay before the

+patient is enrolled on the trial.
 In the metastatic setting, trastuzumab in combination with chemotherapy

 prolongs median survival by five months.
 We hope that adjuvant trastuzumab